rubenvannieuwpoort/botzilla/README.md

 There are three executables that can be produced: `wrapper`, `tournament`, and `situation`.
   - The `wrapper` is used to play against other bots via a runner.
 The communication with the runner happens via JSON over standard input/output.
   - The `tournament` is used to test how multiple bots perform against eachother.
 It is a multithreaded program that lets all the bots play a bunch of matches against eachother, keeping track of the number of wins/draws/losses for each bot.
   - The `situation` is used to play a specific situation.
-I used it to
+I used it to debug situations where the bot showed weird behavior.

 ## Known problems